elotl/try-nova/tutorials/poc-smart-scheduling.md

     Normal  SchedulePolicyMatched  17s   nova-scheduler  schedule policy demo-policy will be used to determine target cluster

     ```
-7. You can check if two ScheduleGroups were created: `KUBECONFIG=./nova-installer-output/nova-kubeconfig kubectl get schedulegroups`
+7. You can check if two ScheduleGroups were created: `kubectl --context=nova get schedulegroups`
     ```shell
     NAME                   AGE
     demo-policy-4f068569   9s